 There has been an annual programme of selective valuations in prior years which have resulted in minor changes to the values held in the balance sheet.
 However, in line with the Authority's accounting policies for heritage assets, there needs to be assurance that the costs of providing valuations give value for money for taxpayers with regards to the information provided within the financial statements verses the cost of obtaining the data.
-Due to the disproportionate costs of providing valuations from industry experts against the changes in valuation held in the balance sheet, it has been decided that there will be no valuations carried out during 2022/23.
-A decision as to whether revaluations will be carried out in future vears will be taken in due course.
+Due to the disproportionate costs of providing valuations from industry experts against the changes in valuation held in the balance sheet, it was decided be no valuations would be carried out during 2023/24.
+A decision as to whether revaluations will be carried out in future years will be taken in due course...

-Silver and Gold Collections include a collection of Anglo-Saxon silver coins and a collection of Iron Age Gold Coins.
+Silver and Gold Collections include a collection of Anglo Saxon silver coins and a collection of Iron Age Gold Coins.